Authentic Samurai Experience in Tokyo

 Globally Recognized Top Rated!
 We take pride in our travelers’ satisfaction.
 This activity has earned the highest possible rating on GetYourGuide.

-Kendo is a sport with rules and points.
+Kendo is a sport with rules and points, practiced while wearing protective armor.

 Aikido is a modern martial art that focuses on self-defense by using an opponent’s energy and movements.
 It is usually practiced without weapons.